 The real showrunners of Shaheen Bagh protests were the dadis.
 While my dadi, a Hindu, was warm in her charpoy in the brutal winters of Delhi, those dadis were putting their democratic rights to use and were not dependent on someone else to fight their fight.
 But it wasn’t the dailiness, the unflinching and uninterrupted tenure of their protests that excited people.

 “Like many others who were born before Partition, Sarvari doesn’t have a birth certificate.
 Her husband is no more, and no papers exist to prove his ‘ancestry’.”
-It’s this helplessness that made people took to the streets.
-It maybe the case, but the December 15, 2019 incident, where students in the Jamia Milia Islamia University’s library faced extreme crackdown from the Delhi police, was something that sparked Shaheen Bagh’s sit-in protests.
+It’s this helplessness that made people take to the streets.
+It may be the case, but the December 15, 2019 incident, where students in the Jamia Milia Islamia University’s library faced an extreme crackdown from the Delhi police, was something that sparked Shaheen Bagh’s sit-in protests.

-Shaheen Bagh attracted people from all faith, especially Hindus, who’re taught right from the start that Muslims are “different”—as Prakash Devi, who traveled daily from Karol Bagh mentions in her interview with Seemi Pasha.
+Shaheen Bagh attracted people from all faith, especially Hindus, who were taught right from the start that Muslims are “different”—as Prakash Devi, who travelled daily from Karol Bagh mentions in her interview with Seemi Pasha.
 She loved coming to the protests because of the place’s warmth and its people’s welcoming nature, something that’s expressed by Harinder, too: “It doesn’t feel like we are in an alien place, it feels like home.”